EBR deputy pinned in vehicle after driver runs red light; no serious injuries reported

 The crash happened shortly before 10 a.m. at North Sherwood Forest and South Choctaw Drive.

-The sheriff's office says a woman ran the traffic light at the intersection and t-boned the deputy's vehicle.
-A child was also inside her vehicle at the time.
+The sheriff's office says a driver ran the traffic light at the intersection and t-boned the deputy's vehicle.
+A child was also inside the other vehicle at the time.

 The deputy was reportedly trapped inside his vehicle after the crash, but no serious injuries were reported.